The $2 billion digital 'ram-raids': Inside the scams - fraudsters targeting your money

 “It’s someone sitting in Romania who has created a system where they can mask where they’re calling from and actually create this fake impression that they’re calling from a local number here in New Zealand, which happens to be your bank.”

-Telcos and banks have worked together, whereby banks have supplied numbers that would be called from, from offshore.
+Telcos and banks have worked together, whereby banks have supplied numbers that could be mimicked from offshore.

 “[The telcos] block that number if it is replicated from an overseas-sourced call; it just doesn’t connect.